 “Am I my brothers keeper for himself every man?/ I have been your reaper, there’s blood on my hands/ Except me as your keeper, there’s been a change of plans/ Be careful of what you speak of, I’ve come to understand.”

+Without paying close attention to the lyrics one could easily miss the “ying and yang” dynamic that exists between the brothers, but it has been there since the beginning.
 Although Malice frequently raps about his faith in God on Clipse records, there was little to substantiate this outside of music.
 He may have been conflicted, but that never stopped him for indulging in his success, or continuing to push the cocaine branding of Clipse.

 Everything began to change April 28, 2010.
 It was on this day that the Clipse manager, and friend, Anthony “Tony G” Gonzalez was arrested and charged with leading a 10 million dollar drug ring.
 In January of 2010, he was convicted and sentenced to 32 years in jail.